 Others are drawn to teaching because they love their subject matter and think it’s important, that a knowledge of history, math, or art is life enriching.

 Still others, like me, stumble into teaching through a combination of happenstance and incompetence.

-More than you might think choose teaching because it’s an undemanding major with fairly good job prospects (i.e., if you don’t mind teaching in an impoverished school district with sub-Saharan murder rates).
+Still others choose teaching because it’s an undemanding major with fairly good job prospects (i.e., if you don’t mind teaching in an impoverished school district with sub-Saharan murder rates).
 Whatever the case, the motivations of most teachers are neutral at worst and very positive in most cases.